dddrrreee/cs240lx-25spr/labs/7-imu-i2c/README.md

  2. Look in the driver code `driver-accel.c` to see how it's calling the accel code.
  3. Look at the interface description in `mpu-6050.h`.
- 4. Write the accel routines in `mpu-6050.c`.
+ 4. Write the accel routines in `mpu-6050.c` and change the Makefile to use your code.
  5. Make sure that the results make sort-of sense.

 Use the datasheet and application note from the docs directory.